CONNECTOR INSTALLATION INSTRUCTIONS

 Clear slide cover plate (our customers feedback says you must get the fitting clear plate!) or sectioned standard slide plate cover, a 3/32nd punch or Glock Armorer's Tool, Dremel tool or grinder and a buffing wheel.

-- To purchase these items click on them scroll down to bottom -
+- To purchase these items click on them -

 SECTION I: PISTOL DISASSEMBLY